List of A.T.O.M. characters: Spydah

 Roger "Spydah" Marcel (voiced by Tom Kenny) is a minion of Paine in spider-like armor who broke out of jail with him.
 He can create insect-themed machines which he treats as his pets.
 He wears a helmet equipped with six mini-cameras with night vision and infra-red capabilities.
 His eight detachable mechanical arms provide him with strength, dexterity, and climbing ability.
 He is also Paine's tech expert building or retooling machine's for Paine's plans.

-Spydah helped to break Paine out of prison and is very loyal to him.
-He has fought all the members of the Alpha Teens but usually fights Lioness.
-In most of these confrontations he was usually beaten.
-At the end of season 1 he was defeated by Lioness, King, Shark and Hawk and then arrested with Paine after they failed to destroy Axel and the team's base.

-He has since appeared in Season two, teamed up with Magness and D-Zel.
-He is finally arrested and returns in prison.

-Spydah wants Paine to respect him; however, he has been a victim of Paine's insults and pain touch powers more often than not.
-He also thinks little of Flesh, who he considers to be big and stupid, even before his accident.

-Spydah's design is inspired by Marvel Comics characters Doctor Octopus (whom Kenny coincidentally voiced in a number of Marvel-related projects) and Steel Spider.